-First of all, elephant in the room - your accent is not going to be marked, nor will it affect your score.
+First of all, elephant in the room - it is not about your accent.
 As long as your accent is easy to understand, you will do fine.
 This part checks other things, namely:

-- Clear pronunciation: all the sounds that should be pronounced (more on that below) - Stress placement, both in individual words and generally within the sentence (this is a common mistake with FCE test-takers) - Correct usage of intonation to underline key points in your speech
+- Clearly pronouncing all the sounds that should be pronounced (more on that below) - Placing the stress correctly, both in individual words and generally within the sentence (this is a common mistake with FCE test-takers) - Correct usage of intonation to underline key points in your speech

 - Make sure you know how words are pronounced if you do, then you will sound much more confident.
-Some candidates are unsure about certain words and can pronounce them "under the breath" not clearly.
+Some candidates are unsure about certain words and can pronounce them "under the breath" - not clearly.
 This can cause misunderstanding and get in the way of communication.
-Another quick tip is not to use shortened forms of words; for instance, say "I have done" instead of "I've done" to make sure the examiner and your partner understand you correctly. - Pronunciation of sounds.
-A good example to illustrate is the words 'thick' and 'sick' many non-native speakers have problems with the first one.
-Another problematic case is the difference in pronunciation between 'v' and 'w'. - Learn to use intonation.
-At this level, you should be able to use it to your advantage.
-More information is available in an article on this topic by the British Council. - Do not underestimate the importance of sentence stress.
-It is a powerful tool to highlight the main point.
-For instance, consider these two sentences with the stressed word in capitals: "What do YOU think about this issue?" and "What do you think about THIS issue?".
-In the first sentence, you focus on the opinion of your partner, while in the second one, you shift the focus to another issue or point.
+Another quick tip is not to use shortened forms of words: for instance, say "I have done" instead of "I've done" to make sure the examiner and your partner understand you correctly. - Learn and use intonation.
+At this level you should be able to intone to your advantage.
+More information in an article on this topic by British Council.